Florian Kragulj, PhD

 Florian Kragulj works as a research and teaching assistant in the fields of knowledge-based management and information systems at the Institute for Information Business.
-He is a PhD candidate in the field of knowledge-based management investigating the impact explicit knowledge of human needs has on social innovation processes.
+His PhD thesis was on the impact of explicit knowledge about needs on organizational learning processes.

 Master thesis project: "Creating Knowledge of Need: A Methodological Framework for its Abductive Inference"